Engineers' coup pays off with Japan Display listing

-TOKYO (Reuters) - When Japan Display Inc (6740.T) lists on the Tokyo Stock Exchange on Wednesday, it will bring vindication - and $1.6 billion in cash - for a government-backed restructuring effort after other high-stakes attempts to help chipmakers flopped.
+TOKYO, March 18 (Reuters) - When Japan Display Inc lists on the Tokyo Stock Exchange on Wednesday, it will bring vindication - and $1.6 billion in cash - for a government-backed restructuring effort after other high-stakes attempts to help chipmakers flopped.

-Cobbled together from loss-making units at Sony Corp (6758.T), Toshiba Corp (6502.T) and Hitachi Ltd (6501.T), Japan Display has emerged as the world’s biggest producer of screens for smartphones and tablets, marking a rare success for Japan’s industrial policy.
+Cobbled together from loss-making units at Sony Corp , Toshiba Corp and Hitachi Ltd, Japan Display has emerged as the world’s biggest producer of screens for smartphones and tablets, marking a rare success for Japan’s industrial policy.

 But the deal never would have happened if it were not for a group of working-level engineers who came up with the idea, leaving top executives on the sidelines - and at times in the dark - as their plans took shape, people involved in the process said.